meghancodes/onramp-android-project/README.md

 ![](App%20Screenshots/PetDetailActivity.PNG)

-If the user clicks on the "Give A Pet Promise" Button, a Pet Promise Certificate file will be downloaded to their phone for them to fill out and give to someone.
+If the user clicks on the "Give A Pet Promise" Button, a Pet Promise Certificate file will be downloaded to the user's phone to be filled out and given to someone.